jakehsiao/sudoku-solving-with-ai/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Note on unit test
-In unit test, the print results shows that I have passed all the cases but the assertion errors are still reported.
+In unit test, the print results show that I have passed all the cases but the assertion errors are still reported.
-I think this may caused of the order of items in dictionary.
+I think this may caused by the order of items in dictionary.

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A:
-- For each unit, find whether there is a box with only 2 possible outcome and add them into a default dict.
+- For each unit, find the boxes with only 2 possible outcomes and add them into a default dict.
-- Then if the default dict has a item with value 2, then a pair of values with the same value which are in length 2 is exist, that is a twin.
+- Then if the default dict has a item which appears 2 times , then that is a twin.
-- Then iterating through all boxes in this unit to eliminate the digits that appear in this twin except the twins themselves.
+- Then iterating through all boxes in this unit and eliminate the digits that appear in this twin except the twins themselves.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?